MohGanji/FinToFaBot/README.md

 ## TO DO

 - [x] fix فا use
+- [ ] get userIds in start for broadcasting new updates.
 - [ ] add wrong word report feature(glassy button on every answer)
 - [ ] add bug report feature
 - [ ] add database and collect user words